 The Link ID subfield specifies a value that uniquely identifies the AP from which information is requested.

-The Complete Profile subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
+The Complete Profile Requested (#5735) subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
 Otherwise, the subfield is set to 0.

 SP: Do you agree to the resolutions provided in doc 11-21/1087r3 for the following CIDs for inclusion in the latest 11be draft?